AI Research Answer

 Want to research your own topic?
 Try it free →

-- BERT pre-trains deep bidirectional representations by jointly conditioning on both left and right context in all layers.
+- BERT pre-trains deep bidirectional representations by jointly conditioning on left and right context in all layers using MLM and NSP objectives.

-- The Transformer's attention-only architecture is the foundational backbone that makes BERT's bidirectional encoding possible.
+- The Transformer's attention-only architecture is the foundational backbone that makes BERT's design possible.

-- Without fine-tuning, BERT embeddings form a non-smooth anisotropic space that limits semantic similarity performance.
+- Without fine-tuning, BERT sentence embeddings form an anisotropic space that limits semantic similarity performance.

 Want to research your own topic?
 Try it free →